LujainAlmarri/LujainAlmarri/README.md

+Here’s your improved **README.md** rewritten in the same clean GitHub style, but stronger from a *personal branding + AI positioning* perspective:

+---

 # Welcome to My GitHub! 🚀

 <p align="center">
   <img src="https://img.icons8.com/ios-filled/50/000000/artificial-intelligence.png"/>
 </p>

+---

 ## 👩‍💻 About Me

-Hi there! 👋 I'm **Lujain Almarri**, a **Computer Science graduate from Effat University**, specializing in **Artificial Intelligence (AI)** and **Machine Learning (ML)**.
+Hi there! 👋 I'm **Lujain Almarri**, an **AI Engineer & AI Product Specialist**, with a background in **Computer Science (Artificial Intelligence concentration)**.

-I'm passionate about using smart technologies to solve real-world challenges — from AI-driven analytics to sustainable and scalable digital solutions.
-I believe in the power of innovation, data, and collaboration to drive impact.
+I focus on building **AI-driven solutions powered by data**, combining technical expertise with product and business thinking.
+My goal is to bridge the gap between **AI technology and real-world impact**.

+I’m especially interested in:

+* 🤖 AI-powered products & automation
+* 📊 Data-driven decision making
+* 🧠 Machine Learning & NLP applications
+* 🌍 Scalable solutions aligned with Vision 2030

-My recent journey includes:
+My journey so far:

-- 🎓 Graduated with Honors in CS (AI Concentration)
+* 🎓 Graduated with Honors in Computer Science (AI Track)
-- 📊 COOP Internship in ITSM, Data Analytics, and ERP (Odoo)
+* 📊 Experience in Data Analytics, ITSM & ERP Systems (Odoo)
-- 🧠 Published 3 research papers and presented at the IEEE Learning & Technology Conference 2025
+* 🧠 Published **3 research papers** at IEEE Learning & Technology Conference 2025
-- 🌐 Working as a **Part-Time Associate Consultant at Sapiency** (Remote)
+* 💼 Currently working as an **Associate Consultant at Sapiency** (AI, Data & Strategy)

 ---